mxsteini/mst_yaml2tca/Readme.md

 Writing TCA is always exhausting.
 Especially if you want to have the element in the New Content Element Wizard.
 With this extension it is possible to put simple elements in a YAML file.

-Currently "normal" content elements, plugins and containers can be loaded from YAML files.
+The following elements are supported:
+- columns
+- palettes
+- plugins
+- contentElements
+- container

 When loading, it is still being tested whether it is possible to load a Flexform.
-For this purpose, a file with the name of the element (in UpperCamelCase) can simply be placed in the Configuration/FlexForms directory.
+For this purpose, a file with the name of the element (in UpperCamelCase) can simply be placed in the Configuration/FlexForms/ContentElements or Configuration/FlexForms/Containers directory.
 Alternatively, a file can also be stored in the flexform field.

 The yaml file has a section for each of the different content types.